-See Article 114 RGIT.
-The failure to surrender taxes withheld, assessed or charged to a third party corresponded to 78 per cent of the total misdemeanor procedures started in 2017 (see the 2018 Government Report on the Fight against Tax Fraud and Tax Evasion, p.
-164).
-Exceptionally, an ex officio review of tax assessments is possible on the grounds of an assessing error imputable to the tax authorities, of serious or blatant injustice, or of duplication of tax, within extended deadlines of up to four years as of the assessment date.
-Special regimes are available to non-resident taxpayers entitled to refunds of taxes withheld at source under double tax treaties or EU directives.
-The deadline to request such refunds is typically two years as of the assessment date or from when the legal requirements necessary for the refund to be due are met.
-Finally, regarding VAT, there is a tax refund procedure for taxpayers established in Portugal within the normal VAT current account, which generally applies when the outstanding credit resulting from deducted input VAT exceeds &250.
-VAT taxpayers established in other EU Member States may request the refund of VAT borne in Portugal under the rules and procedure laid down pursuant to Council Directive 2008/9/EC of 12 February 2008. ii Challenging administrative decisions Administrative decisions are subject to judicial review and must comply both with ordinary law and with constitutional principles and provisions.
+V TAX CLAIMS i Recovering overpaid tax Overpaid tax is typically seen as the result of an inaccurate tax assessment and, as such, it may be recovered by the taxpayer either via the filing of an amended tax return or through the normal tax dispute mechanisms discussed above.39 Exceptionally, an ex officio review of tax assessments is possible on the grounds of an assessing error imputable to the tax authorities, of serious or blatant injustice, or of duplication of tax, within extended deadlines of up to four years as of the assessment date.
+40 Special regimes are available to non-resident taxpayers entitled to refunds of taxes withheld at source under double tax treaties or European Union Directives.
+The deadline to request such refunds is typically two years as of the assessment date or from when the legal requirements necessary for the refund to be due are met.41 Finally, regarding VAT, there is a tax refund procedure for taxpayers established in Portugal within the normal VAT current account,42 which generally applies when the outstanding credit resulting from deducted input VAT exceeds €250.
+VAT taxpayers established in other EU Member States may request the refund of VAT borne in Portugal under the rules and procedure laid down pursuant to Council Directive 2008/9/EC of 12 February 2008.43 ii Challenging administrative decisions Administrative decisions are subject to judicial review and must comply both with ordinary law and with constitutional principles and provisions.
 Hence, they may be challenged before the tax authorities themselves or the tax courts on the grounds of any illegality or unconstitutionality, including serious injustice, abuse of power, acquired right or legitimate expectation.
 Nevertheless, the tax authorities tend to focus on ordinary law and decide cases accordingly.
-For understandable reasons such as ensuring an equal treatment of taxpayers but, most of all, to secure an adequate level of control and homogeneity between different units within the hierarchy, the tax authorities are reluctant to set aside ordinary legal provisions on the grounds of an alleged disconformity with constitutional commands.
-In practical terms, this is a task left to the courts. iii Claimants Tax procedural law foresees a very wide range of potential claimants.
-It includes taxpayers, legal substitutes, representatives, entities legally liable for the tax debt (jointly and severally or subsidiarily), and any other individual or entity that proves to have a legally protected interest in the claim.
-Hence, regarding VAT and other indirect taxes such as stamp duty, claimant status includes third parties that have borne the tax at stake.
-Moreover, when a tax has legally been passed onto a different taxpayer, the VAT Code expressly establishes that the original VAT taxpayer alone may not challenge the corresponding assessment, so as not to create situations of unjust or unjustified enrichment.
-See Article 78 LGT.
+For understandable reasons, such as ensuring an equal treatment of taxpayers, but primarily to secure an adequate level of control and homogeneity between different units within the hierarchy, the tax authorities are reluctant to set aside ordinary legal provisions on the grounds of an alleged disconformity with constitutional commands.
+In practical terms, this is a task left to the courts. iii Claimants and related parties Tax procedural law foresees a very wide range of potential claimants.
+It includes taxpayers, legal substitutes, representatives, entities legally liable for the tax debt (jointly and severally or subsidiarily), and any other individual or entity that proves to have a legally protected interest in the claim.44 Hence, regarding VAT and other indirect taxes such as stamp duty, claimant status includes third parties that have borne the tax at stake.
+Moreover, when a tax has legally been 39 See Section II, supra.